Jazz (picture book)

 Jazz is a 2006 picture book by Walter Dean Myers, illustrated by Christopher Myers.
-The picture book is a collection of illustrations and rhyming text celebrating the roots of Jazz music.
+It is a collection of illustrations and rhyming text celebrating the roots of Jazz music.

 Synopsis

-Jazz is a collection of poetry and illustrations that interprets the styles and roots of Jazz music including Ragtime, Swing, Bebop, and fusion.
+Jazz is a collection of poetry and illustrations that interprets the styles and roots of jazz music including ragtime, swing, bebop, and fusion.

 Reception

 Publishers Weekly called the book a "mesmerizing verbal and visual riff on a uniquely American art form."
 Kirkus Reviews praises this book that "stands as a welcome addition to the literature of jazz: In a genre all too often done poorly for children, it stands out as one of the few excellent treatments."

 Jazz was named a Coretta Scott King Award honor book for illustration.

+The audiobook adaption, performed by James D-Train Williams and Vaneese Thomas and including original music alongside each poem, won the inaugural Odyssey Award in 2008.